Advanced Finance

 • it's impossible to calculate the return of investing in stakeholders

-In reality, investing in stakeholders splits the pie in short-term but grows it in the long-term in ways that could not be predicted (uncertainty, NPV calculation,..) and, at the end, both shareholders and stakeholders are better off than before
+In reality, investing in stakeholders splits the pie in short-term but grows it in the long-term in ways that could not be predicted (uncertainty, NPV calculation,..) and, at the end, both shareholders and stakeholders are better off than before.

-The potential advantage of stakeholder capitalism is that allows managers to pursue stakeholder interest even if doing so can't be justified by an NPV calculation.
+The potential advantage of stakeholder capitalism is that it allows managers to pursue stakeholder interest even if doing so can't be justified by an NPV calculation.

 However, this causes: